Festival Director Kate Anderson

 Paul Wyman (Chair)

-Now retired and working on a number of charitable committees in the arts and education, Paul Wyman previously provided environmental consultancy to SMEs, was the MD of IT software & services companies for 16 years & earlier in his career was an HR Director.
+Now retired and working on a number of charitable committees in the arts & education, Paul Wyman previously provided environmental consultancy to SMEs, was the MD of IT software & services companies for 16 years & earlier in his career was an HR Director.
 Paul is a graduate of Warwick Business School.
+His main interests are in performing arts, principally opera as well as fine arts.
+He sings in the Oxford Bach Choir.

-As an independent social and market researcher, working for senior clients across the private and public sectors Dr Simon Christmas has lived and worked in Bloomsbury since 2000.
-In his spare moments, Simon is a writer and librettist, with works performed at Glyndebourne, King’s Place and the very first Bloomsbury Festival.
+An independent social and market research expert, Simon works with senior clients across the public, third and private sectors.
+In his spare moments, he is a writer and librettist, with works performed at Glyndebourne, King’s Place, Cadogan Hall and the very first Bloomsbury Festival.
+He has lived and worked in Bloomsbury since 2000.

-In a 30-year career across Engineering, Retail and Financial services John Ainley was on the executive committees of: WH Smith plc; Norwich Union plc and finally Aviva plc, as Global Head of HR.
-As well as coach and advisor, John has sat on the boards of the CIPD and the Centre for Executive Education (CEDEP) at INSEAD & serves as a Non-Executive Director and Remuneration committee chair of the West Bromwich Building Society.
-John has a degree in Law and is a Companion of the CIPD.
-John’s passions include: Writing; Rugby (Union and League) and travel.
+John is the CEO of Alexander, the UK’s leading provider of coaching and advice to the most senior leaders in business.
+Prior to this he had a 30-year corporate career across Engineering, Retail and Financial services, being a member of the executive committees of: WH Smith plc; Norwich Union plc and Aviva plc, as Global Head of HR.
+John has sat on the boards of the CIPD and the Centre for Executive Education (CEDEP) at INSEAD & has served as a Non-Executive Director and Remuneration committee chair in financial services and healthcare companies.
+John has a degree in Law, is a Certified business coach and a Companion of the CIPD.

 With over sixteen years experience as an arts fundraiser Sally Muckley has worked in a variety of roles at a number of artistic institutions including Tate, English National Opera, Sadler’s Wells and English National Ballet.
 She recently joined the Design Museum, where she is currently Director of Fundraising.